mwshinn/paranoidscientist/doc/index.rst

 because we do not know the expected results of a computation, so it is difficult to know whether any results are due to software bugs.
-Thus, with a slightly different goal, we can relax the question above and instead ask, "If I ran my code, did it run correctly?"
+Thus, with a slightly different goal, we can relax the question above and instead ask, "If I already ran my code, did it run correctly?"
 In other words, it is not as important to know before executing the program whether it will run correctly, but if the program gives a result, we want to know that this result is correct.

 Quick examples
 --------------